tartiflette/tartiflette/docs/api-aiohttp/getting-started.md

 ### Tartiflette with subscriptions

 Tartiflette embeds an easy way to deal with subscriptions.
-The only thing to do is to fill in the `subscription_ws_endpoint` parameter and everything will work out of the box with `aiohttp` WebSockets.
+It's as simple as adding the `subscription_ws_endpoint` parameter and everything will work out of the box with `aiohttp` WebSockets.
 You can see a full example [here](examples/aiohttp/dogs).